osisoft/Edge-Data-Store-Docs/content/feedback.md

 - Details of the issue

-The OSIsoft technical documentation team will review and address your feedback in future documentation updates.
+The technical documentation team will review and address your feedback in future documentation updates.